AnthonyAnicotte/game_of_life/README.md

 Notes:

-Some Features will coming in the future.
+Some Features will come in the future.

 Features already implemented:

+- Creator Mode
 - GPS handling (speed)